A vegan dark chocolate recipe that is so easy, it means that chocolate is only ever a recipe away!

 - ½ cup cacao powder

 - Melt cacao butter and coconut oil in a bowl submerged in hot water.
-Do not allow the water to boil or to contaminate the mixture as it will destroy the chocolate.
+Do not allow the water to boil or to contaminate the mixture as it will ruin the chocolate.

 - Combine the cacao powder and chosen sweetener until a smooth consistency is achieved.
 Adjust sweetness if necessary.